"We are authors, actors and bookworms"

 At BPJS we are very proud of our pupil’s handwriting and take particular care in our cursive/joined up style.
 We use the letter join handwriting scheme to support the children with their handwriting and this has been proven to improve their skills.

 Handwriting is a skill that influences the quality of work throughout the curriculum.
 The children will develop their skills so that they can produce fluent, legible and, eventually speedy joined up handwriting and to understand the different forms of handwriting used for different purposes.
+In handwriting we use "Letter Join" to support teaching and learning.

 Our teaching of writing works alongside POR combined with the national curriculum statements to provide children with an array of skills that they are able to build on throughout life.